Morning View: Touring and promotionMorning View spawned a total of four singles beginning with "Wish You Were Here". The song was released on August 14, 2001, charting well and gaining significant rotation. In the original banned video for "Wish You Were Here", Incubus are getting chased by a large pack of female fans, and eventually jump off a bridge. According to Boyd, the video was inspired by a scene in the 1968 film Head, which starred American band the Monkees. An alternative music video would end up being made for the song shortly afterwards, as the original version was deemed to be mirroring the September 11 attacks. The alternative version depicted the band playing in a studio against a white backdrop, interspersed with home movies they had made.

+San Diego at the UCSD's Rimac Arena.
+The final single "Are You In?" had a video exclusive to Europe due to its sensual nature and gained little attention compared to its predecessors.

-Once they finished recording their new album, Incubus began touring with Hundred Reasons in Europe from June until the first week of July.
-They were also invited to play Moby's Area:One Festival alongside the likes of Outkast, The Roots, Paul Oakenfold, Carl Cox, and Nelly Furtado.
-In August, the band performed their first shows in Australia and Japan before returning to the US for their long-awaited headlining tour; joining their long-time friends from California, Hoobastank and Phantom Planet, Incubus embarked on the Honda Civic Tour which kept ticket prices low through sponsorship and saw the band give away cars to fans.
-Amidst touring, Incubus was still experiencing commercial milestones for their previous album.
-They continued to headline throughout the remainder of the year, and were one of the first bands to play in New York City following the September 11 attacks, with the event not affecting the band's touring schedule.
+Once they had finished recording their new album in 2001, Incubus began touring with Hundred Reasons in Europe from June until the first week of July.
+They were also invited to play Moby's Area:One Festival alongside the likes of Outkast, the Roots, Paul Oakenfold, Carl Cox, and Nelly Furtado.
+In August, the band performed their first shows in Australia, New Zealand and Japan.
+Amidst touring, Incubus was still experiencing commercial milestones for Make Yourself, and they continued to headline throughout the remainder of the year.
+They were one of the first bands to play in New York City following the September 11 attacks, with the event not affecting the band's touring schedule.
 DJ Chris Kilmore told Billboard in November 2001, "we’re taking the stand that we’re not going to let some idiot who just wants to kill everybody affect our lives.
 We’re just going to keep doing what we do, and hopefully, everything will be alright."

-In January 2002, the band toured Europe with 311 and Hoobastank.
-Incubus played on the Late Show with David Letterman on February 14, 2002.
-For the remainder of February and March, the group performed throughout Japan and Australia–where they also shot the video for "Warning"–before returning to the US.
-Incubus embarked on a headlining tour on August 31 with their last concert for Morning View taking place on November 2.
-This would also be their last show with bassist Alex Katunich who left the band for personal reasons.